-Make your cornrows pop with colourful extensions.
+Make your cornrows pop with colorful extensions.
 Bright hues like pink, blue and green give this otherwise straightforward style a fresh twist.
 Even better, opting for extensions means you can get a striking look without damaging your hair with bleach or dye.
-The colour change where the extensions are braided into your natural hair creates a bold, graphic effect.
+The color change where the extensions are braided into your natural hair creates a bold, graphic effect.
 So this is a look for the brave and fashion-forward types out there.

 18. Goddess Cornrow Braids

 Goddess braids are the thicker version of cornrows and are also a protective style that can be left in for a few weeks.
 A gel is used to keep the raised plaits looking ultra-sleek.
-Sometimes these cornrows take inspiration from Ghana braids, which start small and thin at the front before thickening up in the centre of the plait, and tapering again at the end.
+Sometimes these cornrows take inspiration from Ghana braids, which start small and thin at the front before thickening up in the center of the plait, and tapering again at the end.
 The traditional way to put in these cornrows is following straight lines from front to back.
 The finished effect is both feminine and powerful, which is why they’re called goddess braids!

 19. Mohawk Cornrow Braids

 This style proves there’s genuinely no limit to the kinds of looks you can create with cornrows.
 This intricately braided mohawk involves putting in verticle cornrows on the sides, before twisting up the plaits to the center.
 These bunches form the classic mohawk silhouette.
-This hairstyle is guaranteed to put you in the spotlight, and pairs best with bold fashion and jewellery choices.
+This hairstyle is guaranteed to put you in the spotlight, and pairs best with bold fashion and jewelry choices.

 20. Cornrow Braid Design

 Show off your individuality by combining your cornrows with other types of braids.
 Because cornrows are braided so close to the scalp, you can use them to create eye-catching and intricate patterns.
-Smaller braids and twists contrast beautifully with thicker goddess braids – especially if they’re worked in at an angle.
+Smaller braids and twists contrast beautifully with thicker goddess braids – especially if they’ve worked at an angle.
 Cornrow braid designs can genuinely turn your hairstyle into a work of art.